xenomorphis/ApexEvents/Readme.rst

 ``/lvl9rank``
     | *No permissions needed*
-    | Writes extended ranking information of the user into his personal chat.
+    | Writes extended ranking information of the user into his personal chat or shows the whole current
+      leaderboard in a new window.
+Only available during a LEVEL9 event.

+``/summitrank``
+    | *No permissions needed*
+    | Displays the current tournament leaderboard.
+Only available during the preliminary rounds of
+      SUMMIT events.

 ``/rulebook``
     | *No permissions needed*